Master of Health Informatics

 Financial aid and scholarships may be available.
 Please visit the SIU Financial Aid website for more information.

-WHY OUR ONLINE MASTER OF HEALTH INFORMATICS PROGRAM?
+WHY OUR MASTER OF HEALTH INFORMATICS PROGRAM?

 Mission, Vision, and Values